 Some of the most important factors in determining the right UV system are knowing the location, application, flow rate, UV transmission, and targeted bacteria.
 ULTRAAQUA is able to assist in assessing all of the factors to ensure that the right UV system is chosen.
 By sending a sample to our headquarters in Denmark, we can help with assessing the bacteria to be targeted in our state-of-the-art laboratory.

 By providing the desired log reduction and/or pre-filtration we can help find the perfect solution for your needs.
-The more information engineers have, the better product fit and pricing can be offered to the requesting party.
+The more information engineers have available, the better product fit and pricing can be offered to the requesting party.

 Operation costs are based on the power supply, which can vary greatly depending on the type of the UV system.